Plant-for-the-Planet: Press Coverage, Criticism and Rebuttal

 Felix Finkbeiner explained the criticism on the same day in an open letter as a "complete distortion" that would misrepresent facts and work with assumptions and insinuations.

 In 2021, the magazines Zeit and Stern again reported critically.
 The promises of Plant for the Planet were "too good to be true".
 The magazines again criticized that the areas selected by the organization were not optimally chosen.

+"Its founder, Felix Finkbeiner, claimed that the trees were being planted in Mexico on '22,500 hectares of destroyed rainforest,' but research showed that almost half of the hectares stated were located in a protected biosphere reserve for which the organisation did not even have a planting permit.
+In addition, a large part of the planting area has long been forested.
+Another area was underwater for months.
+The organisation had also given the impression that its plantations were being inspected by the Mexican state forestry authority, which was not the case.
+It also advertised to its donors that 94 per cent of the seedlings they donated would survive the difficult first year – which was not substantiated (...)
+Felix Finkbeiner has since admitted that the survival of the plants was not checked at all because they wanted to save money."

 Up until 2018 tree planting activities were certified by the Comisión Nacional Forestal (CONAFOR), the sub-authority of the Mexican Ministry of Environment.
 Due to Conafor-budget cuts regular visits by the authorities were stopped which was criticized by the authors of the Zeit.
 Yet, the foundation states that visits by authorities, experts and journalists are possible at any time.
 The accusation is also made that the organizational structure of the Mexican subsidiary association, to which the donations from Germany are transferred, is "not compatible with German laws".
 The association consisted only of the two founders, father and son Finkbeiner and a Mexican entrepreneur.
 The foundation has announced that they have convened an independent group of reforestation experts to review and monitor the work in the planting site and that auditors from PKF would examine the financial records.